-If you have been the victim of a construction accident because someone else was acting negligently, please contact our Memphis injury law firm Wiseman Bray, PLLC now.
+If you have been the victim of a construction accident because someone else was acting negligently, please contact our Memphis injury law firm Wiseman Bray, PLLC, now.
 When you work at a construction site, you know the most important thing you can do is avoid getting into an accident, because such incidents can quickly become severe and life-threatening.

-Our Top Tips For Remaining Safe at a Construction Site
+Our Top Tips for Remaining Safe at a Construction Site

 Scaffolding work is inherently dangerous because of the height that construction workers are on when they are using this type of equipment.
 An employee who works on scaffolding is automatically in danger of falling from great heights, having other objects falling on them, and potentially getting electrocuted.
-When it comes to working on scaffolding, construction workers should wear hard hats, non-skid boots, and wear their safety harness.
+When it comes to working on scaffolding, our Memphis injury law firm stresses the importance that construction workers wear hard hats, non-skid boots, and wear their safety harnesses.

 Toxic/ Hazardous Substances